top of page

 Like much else in mining, learning and development is going through a technology driven transformation.

 Educators have used many forms of virtual worlds for teaching for more than a decade.
-We call such applications #ExpertWorlds or #3DSmartSpaces.
+We call such applications #expertworlds or #miningdigitaltwins

 They are computer-based, multi-user virtual environments that simulate real life and that learners experience using their graphical representations or avatars.
 Learners can interact via their PC screen or wear head-mounted displays and sensors that track their physical movements in real time.